MTI TEK

 It may show this warning: "rm: "." and ".." may not be removed".

-• Remove the directory
+• Remove the directory and all its contents:

-$ rm -R folder1
+$ rm -r folder1

 3. Command Help (man rm)